adbecker/tsiR/README.md

 ```sh
 plotres(basictsir)
 ```
-Walking through the eight plots: the first gives the regression model $$\hat{Y}$$ between cumulative births and cases, the second gives the change in reporting rate over time, the third gives the residuals and then the fitted susceptible dynamics, the fourth is the profiled susceptibility, the fifth is the repeating seasonal contact parameter with 95% confidence intervals, the sixth is the predicted-observed regression, and the final two are the forward predictions (red) and the data (blue).
-The top forward prediction shows each of the *nsim* individually, while the bottom shows the mean with 95\% confidence intervals.
+Walking through the eight plots: the first gives the regression model $\hat{Y}$ between cumulative births and cases, the second gives the change in reporting rate over time, the third gives the residuals and then the fitted susceptible dynamics, the fourth is the profiled susceptibility, the fifth is the repeating seasonal contact parameter with 95% confidence intervals, the sixth is the predicted-observed regression, and the final two are the forward predictions (red) and the data (blue).
+The top forward prediction shows each of the *nsim* individually, while the bottom shows the mean with 95% confidence intervals.

 ### Example 2